mpragliola/midicaptain-firmware/docs/CAPTURE.md

 # Capture

-The capture function allows the device to be controlled externally.
-The best way to do it is with virtual keys, where you can "extend" the device, integrating external switches into the device's functionalities.
+The **capture function** allows the device **to be controlled externally**.
+The best way to do it is with **virtual keys**, where you can "extend" the device, integrating external switches into the device's functionalities.

-You set up capture in the configuration, by assigning an incoming MIDI channel and a CC# to listen to:
+You set up capture in the **global configuration**, by assigning an incoming MIDI channel and a CC# to listen to:

 ```
 ext_capture_cc = [1][30]
 ```

-The device will monitor those incoming CC#s.
+The device will now capture any CC#30 and perform actions depending on the value.

 ## Controlling Keys and Virtual keys

-The firmware addresses always 32 keys (0x00-0x1F).
+The firmware **always addresses** 32 keys (0-15, hexadecimal 0x00-0x1F), no matter how many physical buttons are there on the device.

 The first slots are reserved to the physical keys (in case of the MIDI Captain which has 6 keys, from 0 to 5).

 Subsequent keys are treated as virtual.

-They can be referenced to in configurations, commands and macros but will clearly have no possibility for LED feedback (but they will on the display).
+They can be **referenced to** in configurations, commands and macros as a shortcut.

+> Clearly, virtual buttons have no possibility of
+> a LED feedback.

 ### Using key events correctly